History of Bournemouth: The Pavilion and the Westover Road cinemas

 The Pavilion dates from 1925 and was built on the site of the former Belle Vue boarding house, one of the town's first buildings.
 Theatrical legends, including Ralph Richardson and Trevor Howard, played the Pavilion Theatre in its heyday.
 The Pavilion faces the cinemas and upmarket shops of Westover Road, which prides itself on being the town's "Bond Street".

 Westover Road's Odeon cinema began life as the Regent in 1929 and retains many of the art deco features of the era.
 It was known as the Gaumont from 1949–86 and used to host live performances as well as films.
 Stars who appeared there included Ella Fitzgerald, Dusty Springfield, Victor Borge and, in 1963, the Beatles.
 The cinema now has six screens.

 The nearby ABC cinema dates from 1937, when it contained one 2,600-seater auditorium.
 It has three auditoriums today, one of them boasting the areas largest cinema screen, and is capable of projecting epics in 70mm.
 Recent research has suggested that local residents, especially those of a younger demographic are keen to see a new live entertainment venue, easily accessible to the surrounding areas.

+Both cinemas closed in early 2017 to make way for a new Odeon multiplex in the BH2 leisure complex.